 And once you have that information, you can better allocate the budget for executing these campaigns.

-What if you could track competitors, conduct analysis, and gain valuable insights every time you were on their websites?
+What if you could track competitors, conduct analysis, and gain valuable insights whenever you were on their websites?
 With the Woopra extension for Chrome or Firefox, you can.
-The best part is that it is super easy to use and takes a few seconds to ring up the results, unlike other tools that can take several minutes.
+The great part is that it is super easy to use and takes a few seconds to ring up the results, unlike other tools that can take several minutes.

 Plus, it offers a free trial version you can take advantage of before signing up for it.